samirelanduk/atomium/docs/source/overview.rst

 Pdb Chains
 ~~~~~~~~~~

-A Chain object is an ordered sequence of Residue objects, and they are the
+A :py:class:`.PdbChain` object is an ordered sequence of Residue objects, and
-macromolecular structures which constitute the bulk of the model.
+they are the macromolecular structures which constitute the bulk of the model.

     >>> pdb.model.get_chain_by_id("A")
     <Chain A (204 residues)>